Contest terms and conditions

 The Authorized Holder of the account shall only be an individual who has the authority to represent the company and represents the accuracy of the information contained in the submission.

-General Terms and Conditions Regarding the Website and Privacy Notice:
+General Terms and Conditions Regarding the Website:

 Privacy and Confidentiality: